When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

 Given that VLMs exhibit poor compositional and order understanding, why have these issues not surfaced in many previous evaluations?
-Most VLMs are consistently evaluated over image-to-text retrieval, and demonstrate impressive performance.
-In this section, we demonstrate why retrieval can be problematic, both as an evaluation and as an objective.
-We first show that models can perform well in the text-image retrieval evaluations on the existing large-scale datasets, without using order or composition information.
-It is thus natural that the issues of lack of compositional and order information have been masked by the celebrated performance.
-Next, we discuss the connection between contrastive pretraining on large datasets to the task of retrieval, and argue that models may not have an incentive to learn composition and order.
+Most VLMs are consistently evaluated on image-to-text retrieval, and demonstrate high performance.
+In this section, we demonstrate why retrieval can be incomplete, both as an evaluation and as an objective.
+We first show that models can perform well in the text-image retrieval evaluations on existing large-scale datasets, without using order or composition information.
+It is thus natural that the issues of lack of compositional and order information have been masked by the high performance.
+Next, we discuss the connection between contrastive pretraining on large datasets and the task of retrieval and argue that models may not have an incentive to learn composition and order.